 - 12 Volt DC plug to supply the fan (cooler), or

 - 12 Volt PV solar panel if you're going to preheat your car with automatic on/off function

 Here is some cool picture of this unique, cheap, and simple sun collector for solar RV heating.
-All material and parts are actually re-used junk.
-Basically, something that would most probably end up in the trash if there wasn't the opportunity to use all that to build our Do-It-Yourself solar panels.
+All material and parts come from the re-used junk.
+Something that would most probably end up in the trash if there wasn't the opportunity to use all that to build our Do-It-Yourself solar panels.

 It is an extraordinary feeling when you find out that your mini solar panel works!
 As you can see from the picture, this small solar thermal panel heated the air to 88ºC / 190ºF after barely half an hour under the sun!
-You can only imagine what amount of heating power can be produced with regular-sized solar thermal panels sitting in the sun all day.
+You can only imagine the amount of heating power produced by regular-sized solar thermal panels sitting in the sun all day.

-People think that you have to live in southern or tropical areas to be able to use solar energy and build DIY RV solar panels.
+People think that you have to live in southern or tropical areas to use solar energy and build DIY RV solar panels.